arjunlalb/cowin-monitor/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Guidelines for raising a PR

+* Specify a clear title for the PR.
+* For non-minor changes, give a description of the changes.